 The records revealed Carpenter's cell phone was engaged with cell towers within a two-mile radius of four of the robberies.
 Armed with the evidence, the FBI arrested him and filed charges.
 Eventually, he was convicted by a jury and sentenced to 1395 months or 116 years in federal prison for aiding and abetting the use or carriage of a firearm during a federal crime of violence.
 Carpenter was remanded to federal prison and began serving his sentence.

 In 2015, Carpenter's criminal defense team filed an appeal.
 His 2015 appeal attempt failed when his conviction and sentence was upheld by the United States Court of Appeals to the Sixth Circuit Court.
 Then, in 2016, Carpenter petitioned for a writ of certiorari which was answered by the Electronic Frontier Foundation by filing an amicus curiae brief in support of Carpenter.
 When the Supreme Court hears oral arguments on the Carpenter vs. U.S. case, digital entities worldwide will be paying attention.
 The case illuminates the value of our citizen's privacy as it is measured against safety and law enforcement's ability to rapidly track and investigate suspects utilizing cell phone tower data without a warrant.

 North Carolina Family Law Attorneys

 The attorneys at Caulder & Valentine are dedicated to protecting your rights.
-Contact them today for a free consultation.
+Contact them today for a consultation.